 We are the generation living through it.
 There is a clear socio-institutional restructuring taking place within the UK and across the globe.
 These structural changes are akin to what was experienced between the two world wars and onwards, that created the likes of the UN, EU, NATO and other global institutes.
 However, this time around, these are the very institutes at risk of being dismantled or replaced, as talk of the return of empires become prominent.

 The entire UK economy and global economy has been affected as a consequence.
 To combat this economic decline, the UK government is spending hundreds of billions in the recovery, with other regions of the world spending trillions.
 In April 2020, UK gross domestic product (GDP) fell by a record 20.4 per cent, caused by the lockdown due to Covid-19.
 Some early estimates indicate UK GDP for 2020 will fall a by 8% per cent, which would be the deepest recession in over 100 years.
 Guess what happened 100 years ago?

-Part two – Decade of Discovery will be published soon.
+Part two – Decade of Discovery is available HERE.